erfianugrah/turnstile-flow/docs/SECURITY.md

 Analytics endpoints are protected with API key authentication:

-- Require `X-API-Key` header
+- Require `X-API-KEY` header when the `X-API-KEY` environment variable is present
-- Key validated against environment variable
+- If the variable is **unset**, the middleware allows open access and logs a warning (backward compatibility)
-- Returns 401 for missing or invalid keys
+- Returns 401 for missing or invalid keys when the variable is set

 ### Testing Bypass